isomerpages/moe-jieminpri/_our-curriculum/Character and Citizenship Education (CCE).md

 internalise core values, develop crucial social-emotional competencies, and prepare for the evolving demands of a rapidly changing world, so that they can become active contributors to the community.</p>
-<p>We intentionally cultivate the Jiemin core values: Resilience, Responsibility,
-Respect, Humility, Care.
-These values are infused across classroom interactions, school-wide initiatives, and real-life experiences that shape our students’ identity and character.
-From the everyday interactions in the classroom to impactful school-wide initiatives, each experience is thoughtfully designed to nurture growth in both their hearts and minds.</p>